Shelton, Connecticut

 155 acres

-Overview: Several miles of hiking trails at one of our more secluded and scenic parks located about 1.0 MILE north of the beach at Indian Well State Park.
-Birchbank is considered to be the most unique and ecologically sensitive open space property we have.
+Overview: Several miles of moderately difficult trails along the Housatonic River bluff, including the Paugussett (Blue Dot) Trail and a recently re-opened side trail loop.
+One of our more secluded and scenic parks located about one mile north of the beach at Indian Well State Park.

 MAP

-Features: Housatonic River overlook, falls and chutes of Upper White Hills Brook, outstanding spring wildflower display (late April - early May); distinctive floodplain and ravine ecosystems; colonial roadways; scenic "chimney overlook" at Upper White Hills Brook.
+Features: Outstanding spring wildflower display (late April – early May); distinctive floodplain and ravine ecosystems; colonial roadways; scenic “chimney overlook” at Upper White Hills Brook.

 Okenuck Way/Round Hill Rd - Limited on-street parking at the intersection of Okenuck Way and Round Hill Road.